marcusoftnet/marcusoftnet.github.io/_posts/2007-10-29-resharper-for-vbnet-revisited.md

 blogger_orig_url: https://www.marcusoft.net/2007/10/resharper-for-vbnet-revisited.html
 ---

-Ok -
-i'll give
-Resharper
-another try - thanks to Ilya Ryzhenkov who encouraged me to try again.
-In all honesty the crasches I experienced were all in a build script-file, XML-syntax.
+Ok - I'll give Resharper another try - thanks to Ilya Ryzhenkov who encouraged me to try again.
+In all honesty the crashes I experienced were all in a build script-file, XML-syntax.

-So i'll
-have to try it with pure VB.NET-code I expect...
+So I'll have to try it with pure VB.NET-code I expect...
 Here we go.